 Sugar is a carb.
 It is the worst carb.
 This should be stating the obvious, I know, so apologies if you already understand this.
 But I really feel it needs to be said because I’ve had some distressing conversations with patients.
 They’re very careful to avoid a potato with dinner, but think it’s fine to have a little something for dessert.
 “Potatoes are a bad carb,” they tell me.

 How did we get to the point where starch with the evening meal is believed to cause more weight gain than dessert?
-Why do people fear rice, but are happy to eat natural sweeteners like dates or agave (which are pure fructose)?
+Why do people fear rice, but are happy to eat natural sweeteners like dates or agave which are almost pure fructose?

-As a clinician on the front lines, I can say that major confusion has been caused by the low-carb, low GI message.
-In the past, people used to intuitively understand that dessert is unhealthy (I don’t recall having these conversations with patients 15 years ago).
-Now, people fear carrots and rice because they’re “carbs”, but eat fruit juice and date balls because they’re “natural”.
+As a clinician on the front lines, I can say that the low carb, low GI message has caused major confusion.
+15 years ago, I simply don’t remember having these conversations.
+People used to intuitively understand that dessert is unhealthy.
+But now, people fear potatoes and rice because they’re “carbs”, but are happy to eat fruit juice and date balls because they’re “natural”.

 The word carbohydrate does not mean starch.